 - Courses, lab work, and other activities promote knowledge of the causes of behavior and mental processes while helping develop a scientific attitude and an appreciation for the complexity of human personality.

 - Through the study of psychology, students gain direct experience with the major methods, instruments, and theoretical frameworks of the discipline.

-The breadth of experiences in the Psychology Department are a major reason why graduates are routinely accepted to the nation's leading graduate programs - in fact, more than half of the department's graduates go on to graduate school.
+The breadth of experience in the Psychology Department is a major reason why graduates are routinely accepted to the nation's leading graduate programs - in fact, more than half of the department's graduates go on to graduate school.

 As a whole, students of psychology at Gettysburg College aren't simply "given the answers" - rather, they are given the tools that enable them to ask the questions.